thinkinglabs/thinkinglabs.github.io/_posts/2024-02-22-the-good-and-the-dysfunctional-of-pull-requests.md

 But, what is the alternative?
 Clearly, with pair or team programming we will achieve better quality and higher delivery performance.
 But, for many organisations, that can be a cultural stretch.
 That being the case, [non-blocking, continuous code reviews]({% post_url 2023-05-02-non-blocking-continuous-code-reviews-a-case-study %}) are a significantly better approach.
 However, in all honesty, difficult to implement in regulated industries.
 Consequently, pair and team programming are superior.

+> Inspection does not improve the quality, nor guarantee quality.
+Inspection is too late.
+The quality, good or bad, is already in the product.
+As Harold F. Dodge said, “You can not inspect quality into a product.”
+>
+> -- Edwards Deming, Out of the Crisis

 ## Bibliography

 - [1 Dev, 3 Teams, 3 git pull request review experiences](https://linearb.io/blog/three-git-pull-request-review-strategies)